Hans Oschmann

 service, (Chiffrier und Horchleitstelle), that was created in 1921, to collect and decipher passive intelligence, that operated within and part of German Defense Ministry, (Reichswehrministerium).
 Due to the number of ministerial cipher bureaus that were proliferating in the defense ministry, Oschmann saw a need for a central agency, independent from the Abwehr, that would collect and decipher operational intelligence and pushed for the new agency and achieve independence from the German Defense Ministry, which eventually came about.
 This new agency was called the Intercept Control Station (HLS) (German: Horchleitstelle) and was created sometime in 1933/34.
 That organisation would eventually become the General der Nachrichtenaufklärung.

-Personal life
+Life

-Oschmann married Ute Aschenborn on 1 December 1919.
+Oschmann married Ute Aschenborn on 1 December 1919 and had two children.